2001–02 Maryland Terrapins men's basketball team

 The 2001–02 Maryland Terrapins men's basketball team represented the University of Maryland in the 2001–2002 college basketball season as a member of the Atlantic Coast Conference (ACC).
 The team was led by head coach Gary Williams and played their home games at Cole Field House.
 The Terrapins were champions of the 2002 NCAA Division I men's basketball tournament, earning the first national championship in school history.

+As of 2025, this is the last time Maryland has won the national championship, as well as reached the Final Four.